AnneEnglish/Portfolio-1/README.md

 - To be able to view the site on a range of devices with no issues.

-  - Our website was created using the 'mobile first' approach, we then tailord it with media queries so that it responds well to a range of devices.
+  - Our website was created using the 'mobile first' approach, we then tailored it with media queries so that it responds well to a range of devices.

 - To make it clear to visitors what the purpose of the site is for.